 To avoid contaminating your local recycling stream, toss your food-soiled newspaper in the trash, or remove all soiled portions before recycling.
+This is especially true if you are trying to recycle newspaper that has been contaminated with oil.
 If your newspaper is simply wet from sitting on your doorstep in the rain, you can still recycle it.

 Can you recycle the plastic bag that is often wrapped around newspapers?

-You can recycle this bag with other plastic bags and film packaging.
+You can recycle plastic bags and film packaging that newspaper often comes in.
 Most grocery stores accept plastic bags, film and wraps for recycling, so be on the lookout for a collection bin on your next shopping trip, or jump to the recycling locator to find a drop-off site near you.